LemiBijafra/MonoGame3D/README.md

 Since this project is in active development, in case you want to contribute and to avoid work duplication, please read the TODOs and open a discussion item with the changes you'd like to add.

 ## Credits ##
-Apart MonoGame v3.8.2, the AssimpNet library v4.1.0 is used for loading 3D scenes.
+Apart from MonoGame v3.8.2, the AssimpNet library v4.1.0 is used for loading 3D scenes.

-For artwork credits, please refer to `ARTWORK_CREDITS_AND_LICENSES.txt`.
+For artwork credits, please refer to `ARTWORK_CREDITS.txt`.